Overview

 I have been peer-reviewer and evaluation framework author of several monitoring and evaluation efforts on infectious disease research and/or prevention programmes.
 These include Accelerating Control and Elimination of Neglected Tropical Diseases (ASCEND) for FCDO (ex-DfID) in East and West Africa and Tackling Infections to Benefit Africa (TIBA) (University of Edinburgh).
 I led a team of three in undertaking a desk-top Social Impact Assessment (SIA) for FCDO’s (ex-DfID) Tackling Deadly Diseases in Africa Programme (TDDAP).

 I developed a proposal for a multi-sectoral, multi-disciplinary applied research-driven, community-based, gender equitable dengue prevention initiative for implementation in Dar Es Salaam, Tanzania.
-It proposed to explore gender equity between women and men in implementing environmental management-based prevention measures at community level, and government policy contributions to supporting ‘gender transformative’ prevention.
-Comprising three parts, these were: 1) gender equality and social inclusion training for vector control and Ministry of Health staff; 2) a music, drama and dance-based video to support community-level health education/promotion; and 3) a micro entrepreneurship scheme to support female entrepreneurs to run small vector-control businesses.
+It explored gender equity between women and men in implementing environmental management-based prevention measures at community level, and government policy contributions to supporting ‘gender transformative’ prevention.
+It comprised three parts: 1) gender equality and social inclusion training for vector control and Ministry of Health staff; 2) a music, drama and dance-based video to support community-level health education/promotion; and 3) a micro entrepreneurship scheme to support female entrepreneurs to run small vector-control businesses.

 Monitoring and Evaluation (MEL)

-I have peer-reviewed M&E terms of reference and rbaseline, midline and endline reports for the following FCDO health programmes:
+I have peer-reviewed M&E terms of reference and baseline, midline and endline reports for the following FCDO health programmes:

 o FCDO Evidence 4 Health Programme, Pakistan